absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 ```

 If you reload the page, you should see `[{"name":"My first todo","done":false}]`.
-But try to reload it another time.
+Try to reload it another time.
 Now, you have two todos, `[{"name":"My first todo","done":false},{"name":"My first todo","done":false}]`.
 The configuration caches the result the whole time the application runs.